zijianhuang/TraceHub/README.md

 # TraceHub

-This project delivers TraceHub, TraceHubSlim, HubTraceListener and TraceHub Console out of the box, as well as 3 NuGet packages for you to make your own Trace Hub in one of your existing ASP.NET Websites.
+This project delivers TraceHub, TraceHubSlim, HubTraceListener and TraceHub Console out of the box.

+**Key features**

+* Centralized and distributed logging for Web applications and services
+* Extending System.Diagnostics and Essential.Diagnostics
+* Providing structured tracing and logging withou needing to change 1 line of your application codes

-## Products out of the box
+## Products

 ### TraceHub MVC
 is an ASP.NET MVC Web application to provide centralized logging for Web and service applications through extending System.Diagnostics of .NET Framework.
 Traces from service applications could be displayed in TraceHub’s logging page.